viiktorstefanov/Urban-Tattoo-React/README.md

 # HOW TO REGISTER ADMIN:

 ```
-in register page use: _admin for lastName !
+on register form use: _admin for lastName !

 ```